 Gonzaga Experience Live, affectionately referred to as "GEL Weekend," is an annual overnight visit for high school seniors who have earned acceptance to the University.
 The weekend gives prospective students and their families the opportunity to experience the best that Gonzaga and Spokane have to offer, including our academic programs, community, and University mission.
 Student participants spend Saturday night in the residence halls with GU student hosts, and the weekend is filled with activities that showcase what it truly means to #BeAZag!

-High school seniors who have been accepted for fall enrollment at Gonzaga University for the 2019-2020 academic year.
-We also invite parents of admitted students to join us for the Parent Program.
+High school seniors who have been accepted for fall enrollment at Gonzaga University for the 2020-2021 academic year.
+We also invite parents and guardians of admitted students to join us for the Parent Program.
 Over half of our student participants attend GEL with a parent or guardian.

 GEL is designed to give prospective students an authentic glimpse of life at Gonzaga.
-You may check in for the weekend as early as 10:00 am on Saturday.
-The 10 am to 1 pm time period is not structured, but we will offer a variety of activities: tours of campus, club and activity fair, open houses, and information sessions.
+You may check in for the weekend as early as 10:00am on Saturday.
+The 10:00am to 1:00pm time period is not structured, but we will offer a variety of activities: tours of campus, club and activity fair, open houses, and information sessions.
 Structured activities begin at 1:30 pm, providing participants plenty of time to arrive on campus.
 After the Opening Ceremony at 1:30 pm, students participate in sample classes, academic info sessions, and a variety of activities with their host students.
-Click here for a comprehensive tentative schedule!